dougeby/IntuneDocs/InTuneDocs/DeployUse/deploy-apps-to-windows-pcs-in-microsoft-intune.md

 On the **Software Properties** page for the app, click one of these tabs: **General** - Shows general information about the app and it's installation status, **Devices** - Shows the devices that successfully installed a targeted deployment of the app, **Users** - Shows the users who's devices successfully installed a targeted deployment of the app.

 As before, you can use the **Filters** drop-down list to configure the values shown on each of the tabs.

+## Next steps

+For information about how to update apps, see [Update apps using Microsoft Intune](update-apps-using-microsoft-intune.md).
+For information about how to retire apps, see [Retire apps using Microsoft Intune](retire-apps-using-microsoft-intune.md).

 ### See Also
 [Deploy and configure apps with Microsoft Intune](deploy-and-configure-apps-with-microsoft-intune.md)